fommil/fpmortals/manuscript/frontmatter.md

 {lang="text"}
 ~~~~~~~~
-  import scalaz._
-  import Scalaz._
+  import scalaz._, Scalaz._
+  import simulacrum._
+  import stalactite._
 ~~~~~~~~

 # Giving Feedback

+You are reading an Early Access version of this book.
+You will have access to the final version of the book, expected in 2018, at no additional cost.

-Please help raise awareness of this book by retweeting [the announcement](https://twitter.com/fommil/status/855877100296953862) and buying it when it becomes available for Early Access purchase.
+Please help raise awareness of this book by telling your friends, especially the most sceptical.

 If you would like to give feedback on this book, thank you!
 I ask of
 you: